Existence of Minkowski space: Introduction

 The post-Einsteinian generation of physicists got more focused on applications than attentive to foundations.
-The authors of textbooks on relativity as well as the lecturers of appropriate theoretical physics courses found it easier and more elegant to start their presentations with the idea of spacetime.
+In addition, the authors of textbooks on relativity as well as the lecturers of appropriate theoretical physics courses found it easier to deduce the theory of the relativity from the idea of spacetime.
 In line with this education practice, scientific authors got their theoretical constructions developed in Minkowski space at the outset when expected them to apply to the manifestation of relativistic effects.

 The reasonable estimation of the validity of a theoretical consideration need addressing its premises, based either on well-tested lower-level theoretical relations or directly on experimental data.
 However, since the proof of existence of Minkowski space has not yet been published up to the present time, the most important part of premises for each of the many theoretical constructions remains unrecognized.